 Share with us in the comments below about your favorite Scripture verse that speaks of Christ’s life and power lived out through His people.

-Dr. KP Yohannan, founder and director of Gospel for Asia, has written more than 200 books, including Revolution in World Missions, an international bestseller with more than 4 million copies in print.
+KP Yohannan, founder and director of Gospel for Asia (GFA World), has written more than 200 books, including Revolution in World Missions, an international bestseller with more than 4 million copies in print.
 His Road to Reality radio program airs on more than 200 outlets worldwide.
 He and his wife, Gisela, have two grown children, Daniel and Sarah, who both serve the Lord with their families.

-Gospel for Asia has been serving the “least of these” in Asia since its beginning in 1979, often in places where no one else is serving.
-GFA supports national workers who are serving as the hands and feet of Christ by ministering to people’s needs so they can understand the love of God for them for the first time.
+Gospel for Asia (GFA World) has been serving the “least of these” in Asia since its beginning in 1979, often in places where no one else is serving.
+GFA World national workers serve as the hands and feet of Christ by ministering to people’s needs so they can understand the love of God for them for the first time.
 GFA is engaged in dozens of projects, such as caring for poor children, slum dwellers and widows and orphans; providing clean water by funding wells; supporting medical missions; and meeting the needs of those in leprosy colonies.
 Through GFA’s Bridge of Hope Program, tens of thousands of children are being rescued from the generational curses of poverty and hopelessness.